Polymer/old-docs-site/README.md

 ## Building and pushing the docs

+**Note**: only project owners can publish the documentation.

-First, checkout `toolkitchen/toolkitchen.github.com`.
+First, checkout `toolkitchen/toolkitchen.github.com` alongside your local copy of `toolkitchen/toolkit`.
 This repo is where the generated docs live and are served from using [Github Pages](https://help.github.com/categories/20/articles).
+It's hidden as not to confuse users or have extraneous locations for filing bugs.

 Next, run the `publish` task: